 Although rental assistance programs and screening for eligibility is suggested as the first step in exploring housing options, youth not ready for independent living and who are interested in further developing life skills to become self-sufficient may want to consider the Supervised Independent Living (SIL) Program.
 The SIL program can serve as bridge to housing rental assistance programs for eligible youth.
 For more information about the SIL program or applications, please contact Ophelia Jaushlin.

 Another option for youth exiting foster care might include support and housing opportunities provided by Transition Centers.

 Public housing authorities across the state provide rental assistance through housing vouchers.
 Two of these vouchers may be available in certain parts of the state to youth transitioning from foster care to adulthood who are at risk for homelessness.
 These vouchers are the Family Unification Program (FUP) Voucher, and the Foster Youth to Independence (FYI) Voucher.
 These programs are for youth 18-24 years of age and provide up to 36 months of rental assistance.

-For more information about these programs, see the section later on this page about applying to rental assistance programs.
+For more information about the FUP, FYI and Section 811 rental assistance programs, see the section later on this page about applying to rental assistance programs.

 Youth out of foster care might consider an independent transitional living program.
 Refer to this list of Transitional Independent Living Programs throughout Texas.

 If youth-targeted rental assistance programs are not available, some Public Housing Authorities (PHAs) offer additional rental assistance programs that can be explored, including Housing Choice Vouchers, and some have Emergency Vouchers.
 These possibilities can be discussed directly with local public housing authorities where young adults plan to reside.
 In most cases, youth will have to be 18 to apply for traditional Housing Choice Vouchers.